Generic selectors

 Fasting With Faith

-Even though the people of Nineveh were doing evil before God, they believed He existed and would bring upon them the destruction prophesied by Jonah.
+Even though the people of Nineveh were doing evil before God, they believed that He existed and would bring upon them the destruction prophesied by Jonah.
 As a result of their faith, they were convicted to fast to God:

 Faith is a foundation of our relationship with God: